MBBS Abroad 2026: New NMC Guidelines - Must Know!

 Important Points to Remember

-- Foreign universities or their accreditation bodies must pay $10,000 (approximately ₹8.6 lakh) per application for official NMC recognition of their medical courses, a regulation proposed on July 16, 2025.
+- Foreign universities or their accreditation bodies must pay โน8.6 lakh (approx. $10,000) for each application seeking official recognition of a medical course in India, as per the new policy effective from July 2025.

 Frequently Asked Questions (FAQs)

-What is the duration of the mandatory internship for MBBS graduates returning from abroad?
+What is the internship requirement for MBBS graduates returning to India?

 How many Indian students are affected by the new NMC guidelines for MBBS abroad?

-Where can I download the official NMC guidelines for MBBS abroad PDF?
+Where can I find the official NMC guidelines for MBBS abroad?

 Related Topics